analytixncs/analytix-docs/docs/informer/informer-javascript.md

 // Last way to do the same thing
 $local.count = ($local.hasOwnProperty('count')) ? $local.count : 0

+// Wait, one other way!
+// This way is good if you have multiple items you need to initialize on the $local
 ```

 If you wanted to create a row count variable, you would pick one of the above methods to perform the initialization and then increment the count and store in a `$record` variable.